 ‘Yes, we know who you are monsieur!
 Now, give up—tell us where the senators are at.
 We have the place surrounded', Bonheur ordered.

-‘Doubtful, since this place is the least suspected.
+‘Doubtful, since this place is not suspected.
 Do you liken me to a gullible gudgeon or poltroon?'
-The African responded.

 ‘What do you want for us Monsieur Mengue?
 Rest assure that you will not get away with this.
-It is not too late, and save yourself’, I urged him.
+It is not too late to save yourself’, I urged him.

 ‘Perhaps that is true Detective Crow, but surely you must know by now that I am very callous in my artful wiles.
-But, they are not as bad, as the devious wiles of the politicians’, he declared.
+But, they are not as bad, as the fastuous wiles of the politicians’.

 ‘You will not leave these catacombs monsieur.
 You must decide, if you will leave alive or dead!'
 Bonheur interjected.